X-Men: Apocalypse: Cast

 A mutant with psionic abilities.
 Her abilities include projecting purple psychic energy, usually into the form of an energy blade that can burn through metal.
 Munn described Psylocke as "very lethal, very powerful and very strong".
 She practiced sword fighting in preparation for the role.

 Additionally, Carolina Bartczak and T.J.
 McGibbon play Erik's wife Magda and mutant daughter Nina, respectively.
 Tómas Lemarquis portrays Caliban, a mutant with the ability to sense and track other mutants, and wrestler "Giant" Gustav Claude Ouimet plays The Blob, Angel's opponent in an underground fight club.
 Monique Ganderton, Warren Scherer, Rochelle Okoye, and Fraser Aitcheson play Apocalypse's prior lieutenants, Death, Pestilence, Famine, and War respectively.
 Zehra Leverman reprised her role as Quicksilver's mother, Ms. Maximoff.

 Hugh Jackman makes an uncredited appearance as Logan / Wolverine, in his Weapon X form.
 In that same scene, director Bryan Singer cameos as a guard who is killed by Wolverine as he attempts to escape the complex.
 X-Men co-creator Stan Lee and his wife Joan B. Lee make a cameo appearance together, as bystanders witnessing the launch of nuclear missiles worldwide; this was Joan's last film before her death the following year. Željko Ivanek cameos as a Pentagon scientist.
+Ally Sheedy cameos as Cyclops's teacher.

 Journalist Jessica Savitch and actors Leslie Parrish and Michael Forest (appearing in footage with dialogue from the 1967 Star Trek episode "Who Mourns for Adonais?") also appear in cameos.